gitfu/manifesto/README.md

 Manifesto transcodes and segments video into multiple variants and creates the master.m3u8 file.
 608 Closed captions are extracted and converted to webvtt segment files.
+Bandwidth values are automatically calculated to be accurate.

 ### ``` Quick Start```